-Your quintessential foyer furniture, mirrors are for last minute hair, makeup, and wardrobe checks.
+Your quintessential foyer furniture, mirrors are for last-minute hair, makeup, and wardrobe checks.
 Installing a mirror in your entryway will ensure that you’re world-ready before heading out.

 PS: They’re also great for those #OOTD selfies!

-Hang on there
+2. Hang in there

 Add a coat hanger or wall hooks to your foyer, especially if floor space is sparse in your space.
 This is the best way to keep your coats, bags, and umbrellas organised instead of leaving them by the door or hanging them over chairs.
 More so when you have guests over, it’s a simple feature for preventing more unnecessary clutter.